MrMinemeet/LinkSpector/README.md

 The project is inspired by [Lychee](https://lycheeorg.github.io/lychee/) that is written in Rust and created by awesome developers such as [Matthias Endler](https://github.com/mre).

+## TODOs
+* Ignore URIs in HTML comments (they are not functional in the website so no need to check them)
+* Handle [HTTP 999](https://http.dev/999#linkedin) from LinkedIn as a "success" (it it is successful in some kind)

 ---

 # Course Information